cisagov/Malcolm/docs/ubuntu-install-example.md

 Configure pulling from threat intelligence feeds for Zeek intelligence framework? (y / N): n

+1: disabled - disable NetBox
+2: local - Run and maintain an embedded NetBox instance
+3: remote - Use a remote NetBox instance
-Should Malcolm run and maintain an instance of NetBox, an infrastructure resource modeling tool? (y / N): n
+Should Malcolm utilize NetBox, an infrastructure resource modeling tool? (disabled): 1

 1: no
 2: yes